tamper000/caching-proxy/README-en.md

 go run cmd/main.go
 ```

-Make sure the `config.yaml` configuration file is located in the root directory of the project and has the correct settings.
+Make sure the configuration file `config.yaml` is located in the project root and is properly configured.

 ### 2. Running via Docker